Robotnik00/ZombieGame/README.md

 * Input callbacks.
 * Bitmapped font drawing.
 * Drawing primitive shapes (points, lines, rectangles).
-* Elastic collisions.
+* Elastic collisions. note: faster the update freq the better collisions will look.
 Let jack know if you ever notice any bugs!

 WORK IN PROGRESS:
 * Collisions with OBB trees.
 (Jack)